Dairy & Eggs

 We mentioned that aquafaba can be used as an egg substitute.
 Aquafaba is the water residue from a can of chickpeas.
 Did you know that aquafaba can be whipped in a mixer to make fluffy meringue for macarons and Eton Mess?!
 To make the perfect meringue, whip until you see soft peaks forming - you should be able to see the imprint of your whisk or fork for a few seconds, when you press it in.

 Finally, we all need a little whipped cream in our lives to make our food more fun!
 Separating out the coconut cream from a can of coconut milk and whipping it, works amazingly well to make whipped cream.
-Coconut whipped cream makes a fabulous base for vegan cheesecakes!
+Coconut whipped cream makes a fabulous base for cheesecakes!
 Or save yourself some time with a can of Amaizin Organic Coconut Whipping Cream!
 Of course, nothing beats a good squirty cream, like Food Heaven’s Heavenly Whipped Dairy Free Aerosol Cream!
 Use it to top your pancakes, desserts and even hot chocolate!

 As you can see, there are some truly exciting dairy alternatives out there!
 We encourage you to check them all out for yourself on our Dairy & Egg Alternatives page.
 And don’t forget to check back often, as we are constantly updating our range!